 An interdisciplinary study of death from historical, mythological, religious, philosophical and biological perspectives.
-The evolving way in which world cultures have understood the problem of death is studied through work and literature, art and philosophy.
+The evolving way in which world cultures have understood the problem of death is studied through works of literature, art, and philosophy.
 54 hours lecture.

-HUM-20C - Arts and Ideas: Special Studies in Humanities
+HUM-20C - Arts and Ideas: Special Studies 3 units in Humanities